Funchal is the capital city of Madeira and is the base for many visitors to the island.

-On an island dubbed the ‘floating garden of the Atlantic’ you know there will be some amazing gardens to visit in Madeira.
-You will be spoiled for choice in Funchal!
+On an island dubbed the ‘floating garden of the Atlantic’ you know there will be some amazing gardens to visit in Madeira and Funchal.

 Monte Tropical Gardens

-We loved our visit to Monte Tropical Garden and it is well worth allocating half a day to visit.
-(We thought we would visit for two hours but ended up staying over four hours).
+We loved our visit to Monte Tropical Garden and it is well worth visiting on a trip to Madeira with kids.
+It is not a boring plant garden!
+We thought we would visit for two hours but ended up nearly five hours.

-There is an eclectic mix of things to see which succeeds in engaging even the most footsore of children.
+There is an eclectic mix of things to see in Monte Tropical Gardens which keeps weary children engaged.

-There is a large central lake with pretty waterfalls mimicking the levadas that Madeira is famous for.
+The kids liked the Japanese Garden and the large central lake with its pretty waterfalls mimicking the levadas that Madeira is famous for.

-The gardens are 600m above sea level so there are fantastic views of Funchal to enjoy.
+Plus, as these gardens are 600m above sea level there are fantastic views of Funchal.

-In addition to the plants (and swans, chickens and peacocks that wander freely), there are hidden sculptures and an ornamental Orient garden complete with a red pagoda and carp ponds.
+In addition to the plants (and swans, chickens and peacocks that wander freely), there are hidden sculptures everywhere.

-Plus, there is an exhibition of African soapstone carving and a fascinating room full of minerals, gems and geodes.
+Plus, there are two small museums.
+One houses an exhibition of African soapstone carving whereas the other museum is packed with glittering gems and geodes.

 Steep drops are fenced but the fences have large gaps in them so be careful with small children.

-Before you leave Monte, visit the 18th Century Church of Our Lady of Monte (Igreja do Monte) which is accessed by a set of very steep stone steps, just before the start of the toboggan run.
+Before you leave Monte village, visit the 18th Century Church of Our Lady of Monte (Igreja do Monte) which is accessed by a set of very steep stone steps.

 The church is beautiful inside and is the burial site of the last Austrian Emperor, Charles I.